Consultation on Greater Manchester’s devolved powers launched

 “Greater Manchester has led the way on devolution agreements that move decision-making about crucial public services like local transport, housing and roads closer to local people.

-“As we move forward and make more decisions in our communities, we want your views on the new legal powers that the Greater Manchester Combined Authority needs to realise the full potential of devolution.
+“As we progress and make more decisions in our communities, we want your views on a second wave of new legal powers that the Greater Manchester Combined Authority needs to realise the full potential of devolution.

 “In this consultation we will outline what the new devolved powers are and ask for comments on them.
-This is an opportunity for people to examine up close what decisions we will make locally and how it will make life better for the people of Greater Manchester.”
+This is an opportunity for people to examine up close some more of the decisions we could make locally and how it will make life better for the people of Greater Manchester.”

 The powers that GMCA is taking from central government will be used in partnership with the ten GM local councils and other public bodies.

-Views are being sought on the individual powers and how the text of the devolution agreements works in reality – the consultation is not about whether Greater Manchester has an elected Mayor.
+Views are being sought on the individual powers and the devolution agreements work in reality – the consultation is not about whether Greater Manchester has an elected Mayor.

 Responses to the consultation will be shared with the Secretary of State and the Department for Communities and Local Government (DCLG) and considered by the GMCA’s leaders.